ansys/pyedb-core/README.rst

 <This instruction does not work until this package is released to PyPI.
 Go to "For developers" section instead.>

-In order to install Pyedb core, make sure you have the required build system tool.
+In order to install Pyedb, make sure you have the required build system tool.
 To do so, run:

 .. code:: bash